Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Experiments

+\myparagraph{Results on Multiple Metrics.} We further present additional results with multiple metrics to enable a more comprehensive comparison.
+MOTSA~\cite{voigtlaender2019mots} is widely used for evaluating multi-object tracking and segmentation.
+Although MOTSA emphasizes the recognition quality rather than temporal consistency, it nonetheless offers a straightforward indicator of the ID switches.
+Moreover, PTQ~\cite{hurtado2020mopt} is designed to jointly evaluate panoptic segmentation and tracking quality in a holistic manner.
+In Table~\ref{abl:tab_metrics}, evaluations are carried out on the SemanticKITTI~\cite{behley2019semantickitti} validation set.
+We observe that \textsc{Geo-4D} consistently surpasses all baselines across multiple metrics, including LSTQ.
+This indicates that the strength of \textsc{Geo-4D} goes beyond any particular metric, offering a robust and practically reliable solution for instance association.

-Next, we examine computational efficiency in terms of memory usage and runtime.
+\myparagraph{Comparison of Efficiency.} Next, we examine computational efficiency in terms of memory usage and runtime.
 For each method, we report the peak GPU memory consumption and the average runtime measured over the entire validation set.
-Figure~\ref{fig:fig_cost_comp} illustrates the results, supporting that \textsc{ICP-4D} offers a most well-balanced trade-off between performance and computational overhead.
-First, when compared with the IoU-based association approaches, we observe that \textsc{ICP-4D} requires 60.7\%–79.4\% less memory and achieves a 26.1\%–45.6\% runtime efficiency improvement, all while delivering superior LSTQ performance.
+Figure~\ref{fig:fig_cost_comp} illustrates the results, supporting that \textsc{Geo-4D} offers the most well-balanced trade-off between performance and computational overhead.
+First, when compared with the IoU-based association approaches, we observe that \textsc{Geo-4D} requires 60.7\%–79.4\% less memory and achieves a 26.1\%–45.6\% runtime efficiency improvement, all while delivering superior LSTQ performance.
 While Mask4D exhibits high efficiency in runtime, it inevitably incurs substantial memory overhead due to its transformer-based architecture design.
 Lastly, CA-Net is computationally efficient; however, it fails to obtain reliable association performance.
 This gap is already observable on the validation set and becomes even more pronounced on the hidden test set, as highlighted in blue in Table~\ref{tab:semantickitti_quan}.